Strengthening randomized evaluations with qualitative research, part 2: Matching provider race to increase take-up of preventive health services

 “If you're doing work in criminal justice or health care or education, we ultimately want doctors, nurses, patients, sheriffs, prosecutors, teachers, and principals to read our work.
 One way to get these key individuals invested in our research is to ask them to be a part of the discussion when we pose research questions and interpret the results.
 If they feel like they’ve helped shape the research, then they might be more open to the policy recommendations that come out of it.”

 Part one of this four-part blog series highlights the value of incorporating qualitative methods into randomized evaluations and outlined specific tips for researchers.
-Part three will look at how Creating Moves to Opportunity randomized evaluation embedded qualitative research methods into its study design.
-Part four will discuss how qualitative research helped the Oregon Health Insurance Experiment research team make sense of some of the study’s results.
+Part three looks at how Creating Moves to Opportunity randomized evaluation embedded qualitative research methods into its study design.
+Part four discusses how qualitative research helped the Oregon Health Insurance Experiment research team make sense of some of the study’s results.
+Part five highlights the value of qualitative research in providing a deeper understanding of mothers' experiences in the Baby's First Years study.